alert

 Clogged pipes are no fun for anyone.
 They can cause sewer backups into your home, and it can be hard work to get the pipes clean and flowing again.

 Fats and oils can build up inside pipes and over time restrict wastewater flow, if they're poured down the drain.
 This could cause sewer blockages that can result in backups into your home or overflowing manholes.
 That's why it's so important to keep the grease out.
-To do that, both residential and commercial customers have key roles to play in following WSSC Water's FOG Program.
+To do that, both residential and commercial customers have key roles to play in following WSSC Water's Fats, Oils and Grease (FOG) Permit Program.

 FOG Permit Program

-All Food Service Establishments must also apply for county health department license.
-Click the link to your county: Montgomery County or Prince George's County This includes establishments such as restaurants, cafeterias, grocery stores, hotel kitchens, church kitchens, school kitchens, bars, or any other commercial or industrial operation that discharges wastewater into WSSC Water’s sanitary sewer system.
+All FSEs also must apply for a health department license from the county of their location: Montgomery County or Prince George's County This includes establishments such as restaurants, cafeterias, grocery stores, hotel kitchens, church kitchens, school kitchens, bars or any other commercial or industrial operation that discharges wastewater into WSSC Water’s sanitary sewer system.

-WSSC Water has partnered with the Restaurant Association of Maryland and other agencies to help the food service industry determine best practices for disposing of fats, oils and grease.
-As with residential customers, the #1 rule is to keep fats, oils and grease out of the plumbing system in the first place.
+WSSC Water has partnered with the Restaurant Association of Maryland and other agencies to help the food service industry determine best practices for disposing of FOG.
+As with residential customers, the #1 rule is to keep FOG out of the plumbing system in the first place.
 These additional tips will help to greatly reduce the amount of FOG entering the sewer system:

-• Use absorbents to soak up spills containing fats, oils, and grease
+• Use absorbents to soak up spills containing FOG.

-• Regularly train all employees on the proper disposal of fats, oils, and grease.
+• Regularly train all employees on the proper disposal of FOG.

 Inspections

-All Food Service Establishments are subject to annual inspections, and may be inspected at any time in response to complaints or reports of sewer blockages.
+All FSEs are subject to annual inspections, and may be inspected at any time in response to complaints or reports of sewer blockages.
 During an inspection, WSSC Water Investigators will verify that all required fixtures are connected to an adequately sized grease treatment device, and will review maintenance records or other documents as necessary.

 Annual Fees

-Established in 2007, annual FOG fees are billed only through the WSSC Water and Sewer account associated with the Food Service Establishment (FSE) and therefore not necessarily to the FSE’s location address.
-This assures the fee is paid in a timely manner and is associated with the sewer service connection provided to the property owner/account holder.
+Established in 2007, annual FOG fees are billed only through the WSSC Water and Sewer account associated with the FSE and, therefore, not necessarily to the FSE’s location address.
+This ensures the fee is paid in a timely manner and is associated with the sewer service connection provided to the property owner/account holder.
 Fees are properly invoiced so that the property owner/account holder can have the option to collect the fee from their tenant if they wish.

-NOTE: Effective July 1, 2024, the Annual Discharge Fee for a Full Permit FSE is $650 and the Annual Discharge Fee for a BMP Permit FSE is $185.
+NOTE: Effective July 1, 2025, the Annual Discharge Fee for a Full Permit FSE is $745 and the Annual Discharge Fee for a Best Management Practices (BMP) Permit FSE is $220.
 Discharge Fee for a Full Permit is for FSEs that are required to have grease abatement devices.
 Discharge Fee for a BMP Permit is for FSEs that are required to have a FOG Discharge Permit but are not required to have a grease abatement device.

 Enforcement

-When one experiences non-compliance issues, we have several workable solutions within our Enforcement Response Plan.
+When one experiences non-compliance issues, we have several workable solutions within our Enforcement Response Plan (PDF 492 KB).
 Failure to comply with any condition of an FSE permit can result in penalties that include fines up to $1,000 or termination of water and sewer service.

-The best way for residential customers to help: Don't pour fats, oils or grease down the drain.
+The best way for residential customers to help: Don't pour FOG down the drain.
 That's sure to cause clogs, possible sewer backups into your home and sewage overflows in the WSSC Water system.
-So do your part by properly disposing of fats, oils and grease:
+So do your part by properly disposing of FOG:

 • Be sure the can is covered so that if the grease melts, it does not spill into your trash.